Emanuel Bilbao

-Emanuel Bilbao (born 3 November 1989) is an Argentine professional footballer who plays as a goalkeeper for Instituto.
+Emanuel Bilbao (born 3 November 1989) is an Argentine professional footballer who plays as a goalkeeper for Atlético Rafaela, on loan from Instituto.

 Club career

 After a stint with Almaceneros, Bilbao joined Olimpo.
 Despite being a first-team member between 2008 and 2014, he didn't make a senior appearance for the club across seasons in the Primera División and Primera B Nacional.
 During his time with Olimpo, Bilbao had separate loan spells with Liga de Fútbol de Río Colorado outfit Independiente.
 On 11 February 2015, Bilbao joined Guillermo Brown of Primera B Nacional.
 He was an unused substitute forty-one times in 2015, before making his professional bow in April 2016 against Instituto.
 A further twenty-eight appearances in all competitions followed across the next three campaigns.

 In June 2018, fellow second tier team Quilmes signed Bilbao.
 His debut arrived on 27 August against Atlético de Rafaela.

 International career

 Bilbao received a call-up from Sergio Batista to train with the Argentina U20s in 2008.